 Plus: our book club discussion of Sam Harris’ negation of the “self” is here (and your collective mind never disappoints) and an exploration of the changing face of nerdom is here (ditto).

-A few of today’s posts were updated with your emails – read them here.
+Many of today’s posts were updated with your emails – read them all here.
 You can always leave your unfiltered comments at our Facebook page and @sullydish.
-19 more readers became subscribers today.
+26 more readers became subscribers today.
 You can join them here – and get access to all the readons and Deep Dish – for a little as $1.99 month.
 Gift subscriptions are available here.
 Dish t-shirts are for sale here, including the new “Know Dope” shirts, which are detailed here.

 See you in the morning.